ncatlab/nlab-content/pages/3/8/3/8/8383/content.md

 * A. Asperti and A. Corradini.
 A categorical modal for logic programs: indexed monoidal categories.
 In:J.W. de Bakker and W.P. de Roever, Ed.
 REX Workshop, 110–137, Lecture Notes in ComputerScience, Vol. 666.
 Springer Verlag, New York-Berlin, 1993.

-* G. Amato and J. Lipton.Indexed categories and bottom-up semantics of logic programs.
+* G. Amato and J. Lipton, Indexed categories and bottom-up semantics of logic programs.
 Lecture Notesin Computer Science, Vol. 2250.
 Springer Verlag, New York-Berlin, 2001

 * [[Pieter Hofstra]] and [[Federico De Marchi]], _Descent for Monads_, in  Theory and Applications of Categories, Vol. 16, No. 24, 2006, pp. 668–699.  ([TAC](http://www.tac.mta.ca/tac/volumes/16/24/16-24abs.html))